 An influencer and thought-leader in the SEA startup ecosystem

-People know me as a regular guest writer of Tech in Asia, who has written over 90 articles on many topics like Startup Advisories, Engineering in Singapore, the state of accelerators in Singapore and Asian tech ecosystems.
+People know me as a regular guest writer of Tech in Asia, e27 and BEAM, who has written over 100 articles on many topics like Startup Advisories, Engineering in Singapore, the state of accelerators in Singapore and Asian tech ecosystems.

 I took writing to a further level and turned it into journalism.
 I did many interviews, including exclusives with known personalities like Ryan Holmes of Hootsuite, Peter Ho of Hope Technik, Getty Goh of CoAssets and Shirley Wong of TNF Ventures.

 The connections with various influencers and entrepreneurs, coupled with my experiences as a VC, have given me a deep insight of this region, which I share willingly across multiple startup platforms.

 I always believe that to build an ecosystem is to pay-it-forward movement.
 To this end, I ran Angels Gate Advisory (AGA) from 2011 to 2016, a pro-bono community incubator which supports entrepreneurs.
 As previously mentioned, AGA has done over 600 free one-to-one advisory sessions and assisted over 38 startups in obtaining US$5.3m in government grants and angel funding.